AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why don't scientists trust atoms?
+Why did the melons plan a big wedding?

-Because they make up everything.
+Because they cantaloupe!
 <!-- JOKE-END -->